Vivek2531/flask-sre-production-demo/README.md

 - **Built-in HTTPS, high availability, and autoscaling** with no cluster management
 - **Fully managed** → no servers, patching, or orchestration overhead
 - **Cost-efficient** for small apps with variable traffic
-- **Faster deployment** → where we can focus on monitoring, security, caching the application, automating further deployments using ci/cd.
+- **Faster deployment** → where we can focus on monitoring, security, focusing on caching and performance., automating further deployments using CI/CD.
 - **Best fit** for this lightweight Flask application compared to ECS, EKS, or EC2

 ## 🌐 Public URL
 👉 [App Runner Service URL](https://gd7rq432nc.us-east-1.awsapprunner.com/)